November 5, 2017

 Both concrete and clay tiles offer significant benefits, making it harder to decide which one to choose.
 Both can be modified to suit your house’s unique style, both offer protection and safety, both require low maintenance if installed properly and both can be used for an extended time.

 When choosing between clay or concrete, it is essential to have a good understanding of the major differences between the two.

-- Concrete tiles have a double water absorption percentage compared to clay, making it more prone to the development of mildew and stains.
+Concrete tiles have a double water absorption percentage compared to clay, making them more prone to the development of mildew and stains.
 Higher water absorption also increases weight and puts additional pressure on the roof structure.
-Due to low water absorption rates of clay tiles, these issues are experienced at a bare minimum.
+Due to the low water absorption rates of clay tiles, these issues are experienced at a bare minimum.

-- Clay tiles are almost maintenance free.
-Due to ceramic finishes on certain clay tiles, water absorption are further reduced to the point of nonexistence along with mildew rates.
-Looking at the other side of the coin, concrete tiles are more perplexing to maintain since they are heavier, have a higher water absorption rate which further adds to the weight and makes it vulnerable to the formation of mildew.
+Clay tiles are almost maintenance-free.
+Due to ceramic finishes on certain clay tiles, water absorption is further reduced to the point of nonexistence along with mildew rates.
+Looking at the other side of the coin, concrete tiles are more perplexing to maintain since they are heavier, have a higher water absorption rate which further adds to the weight and makes them vulnerable to the formation of mildew.

-- Concrete tiles can last a good thirty to fifty years.
+Concrete tiles can last a good thirty to fifty years.
 But, clay tiles can last over a hundred.
-When it comes to durability, clay would be on top of the list.
+When it comes to durability, clay tiles would be on top of the list.

 With those differences, clay tiles would cost more than concrete tiles and if you are thinking about budget, consider whether added benefits are worth the additional expense.
 If you are willing to invest in a well-structured roof, best to consider real tiles rather than composition shingles.

 When you drive through a neighborhood with homes of various ages, you might notice many types of pitched roof.
 If...